nicholasyoder/roku-ir-remote/README.md

 Send Roku IR remote codes to an IR transmitter via a DB9 serial port.
 Works with at least the Roku 2.

-Provides basical up/down/select/etc control.
-Perfect for getting through the initial setup wizard without a Roku remote, until it connects to a network, at which point the Roku mobile app can be used as a remote.
+Provides basic up/down/select/etc control.
+Perfect for getting through the initial setup wizard without a Roku remote.
+Once initial setup is done and the Roku is connected to a network, the Roku mobile app can be used as a remote.

 ## Physical setup

-Use the following pins from a PC's DB9 serial port:
+Use the following pins from a DB9 serial port (DE-9 connector: https://en.wikipedia.org/wiki/D-subminiature):

 * Pin 5 - GND
 * Pin 7 - RTS